HackerCupAI/starter-kits/SWE-agent/README.md

 ## Solution

-On https://www.facebook.com/codingcompetitions/hacker-cup/2023/practice-round/problems/B - the agent got about 1/3 of the test cases right
+On https://www.facebook.com/codingcompetitions/hacker-cup/2023/practice-round/problems/B - the agent got about 1/3 of the test cases right which is not great!
+Since the choices are yes/no a random gues would be a better strategy.

 ```python
 import sys